 - 15 – £9.00

 A pocket money allowance for the child or young person is part of the foster carer’s allowance.

 Pocket money is for the children’s own use, it provides the opportunity to learn about the value of money, to practice budgeting, feel more independent and in control.

 When a child is placed with a foster carer, the child’s social worker will discuss the amount of pocket money the child should receive.
 The amount of pocket money decided on must take into account any other foster children and the carer’s children living at home.

 Younger children are paid their pocket money weekly.

 It may be agreed to pay young people monthly into their personal savings account.
 This usually depends on their understanding and level of maturity.

-If agreed by the social worker, in long term placements where a child is living as a full part of the family, carers can encouraged them to earn more money by completing small household jobs.
+If agreed by the social worker, in long-term placements where a child is living as a full part of the family, carers can encourage them to earn more money by completing small household jobs.